DerekPascarella/SuperPuzzleFighter2X-EnglishPatchDreamcast/README.md

  <li><b>GDI Format (Users of ODEs or Emulators)</b><br>Download <a href="xxx">Super Puzzle Fighter 2X (English v1.0).dcp</a> for use with <a href="https://github.com/DerekPascarella/UniversalDreamcastPatcher">Universal Dreamcast Patcher</a> v1.3 or newer.</li>
  <li><b>CDI Format (Users Burning to CD-R)</b><br>Download <a href="xxx">Super Puzzle Fighter 2X (English v1.0).xdelta</a> for use with <a href="https://www.romhacking.net/utilities/704/">Delta Patcher</a> (or equivalent tools).</li>
 </ul>
-This English translation patch combines the original menu-text translation by <a href="https://www.romhacking.net/community/8124/">comradesnarky</a> from <a href="http://rdcproject.blogspot.com/">ReviveDC</a>, along with a new hack that leverage the game's secret built-in language selector to bring players a 100% complete English-language experience out of the box (sans text/graphics related to network play).
+This English translation patch combines the original status/information message translation by <a href="https://www.romhacking.net/community/8124/">comradesnarky</a> from <a href="http://rdcproject.blogspot.com/">ReviveDC</a>, along with a new hack that leverage the game's secret built-in language selector to bring players a 100% complete English-language experience out of the box (sans text/graphics related to network play).
 A special thanks to <a href="https://cdromance.com/">Spike</a> for pointing out the existence of the secret language-selection menu, which provided a foundation for modifying the game to default to English, rather than Japanese.

 <h2>Table of Contents</h2>